jeffgortmaker/pyhdfe/docs/contributing.rst

 - Code optimizations.
 - Documentation improvements.
-- Alternate algorithms that have been implemented in the literature but not in pyhdfe.
+- Alternate algorithms that have been implemented in the literature but not in PyHDFE.